Tutorial

 }

-In Cursor, navigate to Settings > MCP to manage servers through the UI, or edit the config file directly at .cursor/mcp.json in your project root.
+In Cursor, navigate to Settings, MCP to manage servers through the UI, or edit the config file directly at .cursor/mcp.json in your project root.
+Cursor's advantage over Claude Desktop is per-server restart - you can restart a single server without reloading the entire editor.
+See the Cursor MCP guide for troubleshooting.

 // .vscode/mcp.json